ssm123ssm/docGPT-pharm/README.md

 # docGPT - Document Intelligence

 Welcome to **docGPT**, an easily implemented document intelligence program written as an abstraction over langchain.
-Simply put all the unstructured data (eg PDF files) in the `data` folder and start aks questions about them!
+Simply put all the unstructured data (eg PDF files) in the `data` folder and start asking questions about them!

 Useful for Retrieval and Summarization tasks.